redgeoff/slouch/TESTING.md

 ## Beautify

 We use [beautify-proj](https://github.com/delta-db/beautify-proj) to beautify all of our code.
 This helps us to keep our coding style standardized.
-If the `assert-beautified` tests fail then you'll want to run `npm run beautify` and then commit the changes.
+If the `assert-beautified` test fails then you'll want to run `npm run beautify` and then commit the changes.

 ## Test in node